 Matthew Neal Named February 2016 Trainer of the Month

-Less than a year since Matthew Neal started his journey with TMC, he joined TMC’s driver trainer program.
+Training new drivers, especially in flatbed/open-deck, takes a dedicated, professional, and safe driver trainer.
+Matthew Neal embodies this.
+Less than a year into his journey with TMC, Matthew joined TMC’s driver trainer program.

-To Matthew, training drivers takes time and advises trainers not to push their trainees too much as they need time to adjust.
+According to Matthew, training drivers takes time.
+He advises trainers not to push their trainees too much as they need time to adjust.
 “Trainees are new to the environment.
 Be patient with them and try to follow their pace,” he says.
 “Let them have a feel of the truck and take a week to observe them to see what they need to work on.”

-Matthew has a more hands-on training method but is flexible depending on his trainee.
+Matthew has a more hands-on training method, but is flexible depending on his new driver.
 “If my trainee performs better through explanation, then I will cater to their preference,” he says.

 Over the last year, Matthew’s retention rate is at 82%.
-He believes his secret to his success is his easygoing personality and supportiveness towards his current and former trainees as they continue to develop on the job.
+He believes his secret to success is his easygoing personality.
+He also remains as a support system for his current and former trainees as they continue to develop their driving skills on the road.

-“Don’t be too hard on yourself because then it will make learning more difficult and you won’t enjoy it,” Matthew suggests to drivers in training.
-“It’s best to stay calm and take in the moment rather than rushing to complete lessons.”
+“As a new driver, don’t be too hard on yourself.
+It will make learning more difficult and you won’t enjoy it,” Matthew suggests to drivers in training.
+“It’s best to stay calm and take in the moment, rather than rushing to complete lessons.”

 “Matt gets along with just about anyone and feels his success is due to showing guys how to work smarter,” says Jeff Wisgerhof, VP of Driver Training.